alterNERDtive/VoiceAttack-profiles/docs/troubleshooting.md

 While you’re in there you might as well get rid of the spoken FSD countdown that is off by one second …

+## This doesn’t work (well) with my HCS pack

+My profiles are designed from the ground up to work with whatever else you are doing with VoiceAttack; that is the reason for importing them into your own custom profile instead of selecting e.g. `EliteAttack` as your active profile.

+HCS on the contrary explicitly expects you do exclusively use HCS with VoiceAttack.
+There is the rudimentary way of including simple profiles into theirs, but the mechanism falls flat in many places.
+For example you cannot tell HCS to run an included profile’s startup command.

+So, in order to mostly make stuff work, you need to treat the HCS profile as your “custom” profile as per this documentation.

+1. Include `alterNERDtive-base` and all profiles you want to use into the active HCS profile.
+1. Include a custom profile that has a startup command with a voice trigger of your choosing, e.g. “load included profiles”.
+1. Set up said startup command as you would normally.
+1. Every time you start VA or change profiles, you will have to manually say “load included profiles”.

+That will make most things work.
+Conflicts may arise if HCS happens to have voice triggers that are the same as mine, in which case their command will take priority.

+**Note on TTS**: EDDI’s TTS (used by my profiles) and HCS’ TTS / recorded voice lines act 100% independently.
+That means they will frequently “speak over each other”.
+There is no way to alleviate this.

+EDDI does have a mechanism to detect if it is currently speaking – it sets a corresponding VoiceAttack variable.
+HCS neither does anything similar nor checks if EDDI is speaking to prevent conflicts.
+Refer to them if you want that changed.